-Though the ticket allows you to enter at 7:00 p.m., the event doesn't actually begin until 8:30 or 9 p.m. (check specific dates for start time).
+Though the ticket allows you to enter at 7:00 p.m., the event doesn’t actually begin until 8:30 or 9 p.m. (check specific dates for start time).

-That gives you an hour and a half to knock out a few things that you won't be able to do during the party itself.
+That gives you 1.5-2 hours to knock out a few things that you won’t be able to do during the party itself.

 Because Animal Kingdom has a lot of attractions with live animals that understandably require more special care than those of the animatronic variety, it is fairly typical for many of the normal attractions to not operate from park opening to park closing.

-That's important if your thought is that you'll show up at 7 p.m. and ride Kilimanjaro Safari before the park closes at 8:30.
+That’s important if your thought is that you’ll show up at 7 p.m. and ride Kilimanjaro Safari before the park closes.

 During the winter months when sunset comes quite early, you’ll likely find that many attractions not available during the event will be closing at 6:30 (and sometimes even earlier!).

 So, keep that in mind as you plan out your trip.
 You’ll definitely want to check those attraction availability times for your Disney After Hours day so that you aren’t disappointed that something has already closed when you arrive at 7 p.m.